-This pushing is what helps to make interesting designs and create cells in resin.
+Here’s where resin art gets fun and creative.
+This pushing of the resin is what helps to make interesting designs and create cells in resin.

-Step 8: Cover your resin artwork to keep dust and hair particles off the resin while it is still wet.
+Step 8: Cover your resin art painting to keep dust and hair particles off the resin while it is wet.

-Pro tip: Resins for artwork are generally cured enough by 24 hours that they can be moved but still may be dented with a finger.
+Pro tip: Resin for art is generally cured enough by 24 hours that they can be moved but still may be dented with a finger.
 At this point, you can move your resin painting to another area to finish curing and use the resin painting space for a new project.

 Here’s a video of one of my favorite resin paintings that I’ve created: